soedinglab/metaeuk/README.md

 ### Taxonomic assignment with taxtocontig:

 After obtaining MetaEuk predictions, the *taxtocontig* workflow allows assigning taxonomic labels to the predicted MetaEuk proteins and confer these predictions to their contigs.
-This workflow internally runs [*taxonomy*](https://github.com/soedinglab/MMseqs2/wiki#the-concept-of-lca) on the MetaEuk prediciotions, using any `--lca-mode`.
+This workflow internally runs [*taxonomy*](https://github.com/soedinglab/MMseqs2/wiki#the-concept-of-lca) on the MetaEuk predictions, using any `--lca-mode`.
 It then performs majority voting among the taxonomically labeled predictions on a given contig to select a label for the contig.
 The parameter ```--majority``` indicates the minimal fraction of labeled predictions that agree in their taxonomic assignment (1.0 - consensus, 0.5 - at least 50%, etc.).
 The contig's label will be the last common ancestor (LCA) of the fraction of labeled predictions in agreement.

 #### Example:
 predictions' taxonomic labels: *Ostreococcus tauri*, *Ostreococcus mediterraneus*, *unclassified*, *Bathycoccus prasinos*